 China reports 33 new COVID-19 cases

-SHANGHAI: Mainland China reported 33 new COVID-19 cases on Sunday (Jan 3), up from 24 cases a day earlier, the country's national health authority said on Monday.
+SHANGHAI: China reported 33 new COVID-19 cases on Jan 4, matching the count from the day before, the country's national health authority said on Tuesday (Jan 5).

-The National Health Commission said in a statement that 20 of the new cases were imported infections originating from overseas.

-The commission also reported 13 new locally transmitted cases: Six in Liaoning province, four in Hebei province, two in Beijing and one in Heilongjiang province.
+The National Health Commission said in a statement that 16 of the new cases were infections imported from overseas.
+The commission reported 17 new locally transmitted cases: 14 in Hebei province, two in Liaoning province and one in the capital city of Beijing.

-The number of new asymptomatic cases, which China does not classify as confirmed cases, rose to 40 from eight cases a day earlier.
+New asymptomatic cases, which China does not classify as confirmed cases, fell to 37 from 40 the previous day.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments